vamshidhar95/phenompeople/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

 ## Repo navigation Instructions

-"src" contains the code for the requirement.
+"src" contains the code for the requirement.<br />
-"src/pages" contains the two main pages appear on the screen while app is launched.
+"src/pages" contains the two main pages appear on the screen while app is launched.<br />
 "src/redux" contains the reducers, actions and store files.

 ## Setup and Installation

-Clone the repo from Github and run `npm install` in terminal from the root folder of the repo.
+Clone the repo from Github and run `npm install` in terminal from the root folder of the repo.<br />
 Next run `npm start`, and it launches the application in the browser.

+## Available Scripts

+In the project directory, you can run:

 ### `npm start`